For men navigating changes in sexual health and function

 When progress happens, it is often gradual, sometimes subtle, and not always linear.

 That isn’t a marketing position.
-It is simply the reality that many conversations around men's sexual function fail to account for.
+It is simply the reality that many conversations around men's sexual function fail to acknowledge.

 A Note on Expectations

 This site is not built around immediate fixes, exaggerated outcomes, or simplified explanations.
-It does not measure progress against porn, social media, or anecdotes.
-And it does not frame change as something that happens quickly or predictably.
+It doesn't measure progress against porn, social media, or anecdotes.
+And it doesn't frame change as something that happens quickly or predictably.

 What it does offer is a more grounded way to think about what you may be experiencing.
 That includes recognizing where expectations may be misaligned, where comparisons may be distorting perception, and where time, context, or restraint may matter more than intervention.